nterl0k/Kerb-Canary/README.md

 ### Reporting Parameters
-- EventLog:(Default - Off) (Pending Development)
+- EventLog:(Default - Off)
   - Enable to write events to the Windows event log.
-  - This defaults to the application log, so running as administrator/system is recommended.
-This can easily be changed in the script to another log file.
+  - This defaults to a custom log named "Kerb-Canary", this can easily be changed in the script to another log file.
+Running as administrator/system is recommended.
 - Syslog:(Default - Off)
   - Enable to send logs via syslog output.
     - SyslogServer: Configure the syslog destination with this, accepts IPv4 or hostname.